 The Emeryville Experiments (2016) has a group arrive in a strange small town only to find it is inhabited by former asylum inmates.
 Even stranger was the Bollywood film Joker (2012) where former asylum inmates create their own country and fabricate appearance of UFOs.

-The Danish black comedy Men & Chicken (2015) concerns brothers finding the father’s abandon asylum and animal hybrid experiments there.
+The Danish black comedy Men & Chicken (2015) concerns brothers finding the father’s abandon asylum and the leftovers from animal hybrid experiments conducted there.

 Quite in a category of their own are William Peter Blatty’s asylum-set black comedy The Ninth Configuration (1979); Rats (2003) about an asylum overrun by intelligent rats; and Zack Snyder’s bizarre fantasy Sucker Punch (2011) where girl inmates dream of themselves in alternate reality scenarios as a means of escape.